Wylio/meteor-winston-papertrail/README.md

 so it can be used as follows:

 Create a file called logging.js in the lib folder in the root or your app.
-The Lib folder is called first so that loging is exposed early on.
+The Lib folder is called first so that logging is exposed early on.

 Don't forget to change PORT to the port number provided to you by PapertailApp.com.